-Be sure to leave about two inches of head space from the top of the bucket to ensure that excess Mylar bag material will fit beneath the lid and the lid will screw on all the way.
+Be sure to leave about two inches of head space from the top of the bucket.
+This will ensure that excess Mylar bag material will fit beneath the lid and the lid will screw on all the way.

 Oxygen absorbers come new in a sealed air-tight bag.
-When the bag is opened, the oxygen absorbers should be used immediately and any extras should immediately be stored in a glass mason jar with the top securely screwed tight – otherwise the O2 absorbers will rapidly become ‘spent’.
-If doing multiple buckets, get them all filled with the Mylar bags and food first, and do the O2 absorbers last.
+When the bag is opened, the oxygen absorbers should be used immediately or soon.
+You could store any extras in a glass mason jar with the top securely screwed tight – otherwise the O2 absorbers will rapidly become ‘spent’.
+Even better, use a typical kitchen vacuum seal machine and bag to store the extras.

 Set the heat setting of the Iron to high (no steam).
 The Iron will not melt the Mylar, so don’t worry.
 If you are worried to ruin the Mrs. good Iron, then buy a cheap one and use it just for this…

 Use a smooth flat board or any sturdy flat smooth object that won’t damage from heat.
 Place it underneath and across the open end of the Mylar bag.